icapps/ios-duvel/README.md

 Here is an overview what is on our todo list.

+- [ ] The `sharedInstance` should be more configurable with a closure.
 - [ ] Move some functions to an `NSManagedObject` extension.
 - [ ] Type safety for attribute creation.
 - [ ] Add notifications.